 This is the sixth part of our series " Digitisation 2021".
 In the previous articles, we looked at digitalisation in the areas of sales, IT security, marketing, logistics and finance.
+The final two will be about manufacturing and controlling.
 Today we are talking about digitalisation in procurement.

 What is digitalisation in procurement?